4GeeksAcademy/react-tutorial-exercises/exercises/02.2-maping-array-of-objects-to-li/README.md

 tutorial: "https://www.youtube.com/watch?v=-B0KJP1tzXE"
 ---

-# `02.2` Mapping function
+# `02.2` Mapping array of objects to `<li>`

-When you are mapping an array of data to convert it into an array of HTML you have to specify a **"mapping function"** that will receive each item from the original array, transform it and insert it into the new array.
-E.g.:
+When you are mapping an array of data to convert it into an array of HTML, you have to specify a **"mapping function"** that will receive each item from the original array, transform it and insert it into the new array.

+For example:

 ```js
 const originalData = [];

 const mappingFunction = (item, index) => {